What Is Probate?

 1. Title Your Real Property With a Joint Owner

-If titled correctly, owning a property with another owner can take your interest in the property out of your probate estate.
+Owning a property with another owner can take your interest in the property out of your probate estate.
+But it must be titled properly.
 When you die, the ownership of the property automatically transfers to the surviving owner.
 Those ownership types are:

-- Community Property With Right of Survivorship – This is property ownership only recognized in community property states.
-It is ownership among husband and wife.
+- Community property with right of survivorship: Community property states recognize this form of property ownership.
+It is ownership between spouses.
 The surviving spouse receives the property once their spouse dies.
 The property is not part of the deceased spouse's estate.

-A revocable or living trust is a legal structure to bypass probate and give your property and assets to others.
+A revocable living trust is a legal structure to bypass probate.
+It gives your property and assets to others.
 When you title property in the trust's name, the trust becomes the owner of the property.
-It is no longer considered part of your estate even though you can use the property for your benefit.
+It is no longer considered part of your estate.
+But you can still use the property for your benefit.

-After your death, you can instruct your trustee to distribute the assets to your beneficiaries outright.
+After your death, you can instruct your trustee to distribute the assets to your beneficiaries.
 Or the trustee can hold the assets until your beneficiaries become adults.
-With a revocable trust, you can move property in and out of it during your lifetime or revoke it altogether.
+With a revocable trust, you can move property in and out of it during your lifetime.
+You can also revoke the trust altogether.

 3. Name Beneficiaries

-Make sure you name beneficiaries on all your bank, retirement, and investment accounts, as well as any life insurance policies.
-In addition, have backup beneficiaries listed in case your first named beneficiary predeceases you.
+Make sure you name beneficiaries.
+As discussed above, some assets can pass outside of the probate process.
+Designate beneficiaries on all your bank, retirement, and investment accounts.
+Do the same for any life insurance policies.
+In addition, have backup beneficiaries listed.
+This will protect you if your first named beneficiary predeceases you.
+Keep these beneficiary designations up to date.

 4. Give Away Property During Your Lifetime